GiPHouse/qbaylogic-clash-based-macipudp-stack-spring24/README.md

 TODO: add Verilog resource usage.

 # Documentation
+Clash Ethernet uses the [Nix package manager](https://nixos.org/) to setup its build environment.
 To generate a local html website of the Clash Ethernet documentation run the following commands:

-TODO: need explaination for nix????

 ```sh
 nix-shell